Reid

 Reid's population is slightly older than the national pattern

-Reid has a median age of 39, which is higher than the Australian Capital Territory figure of 35 and comparable to Australia's median age of 38.
-The 25-34 age group comprises 23% of Reid's population, compared to the Australian Capital Territory figure, while the 5-14 cohort makes up 4.9%.
-This concentration in the 25-34 age group is significantly higher than the national average of 14.5%.
-Between 2021 and present, Reid's median age has decreased by 1.3 years, from 40 to 39, indicating a shift towards a younger demographic.
-During this period, the 25-34 age group grew from 19.8% to 23% of the population, while the 55-64 cohort declined from 14.9% to 13.2%, and the 65-74 group dropped from 11.5% to 10.1%.
-By 2041, demographic modeling suggests significant changes in Reid's age profile.
-The 65-74 age group is projected to grow by 56%, adding 110 people and reaching a total of 307 from its current figure of 196.
+Reid has a median age of 39, which is older than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
+The 25-34 age group makes up 23.0% of Reid's population, higher than the Australian Capital Territory's percentage but lower than the national average of 14.5%.
+The 5-14 age group is less prevalent in Reid at 4.9%.
+Between 2021 and the present, Reid's median age has decreased by 1.3 years from 40 to 39, indicating a shift towards a younger demographic.
+During this period, the 25-34 age group grew from 19.8% to 23.0%, while the 55-64 cohort declined from 14.9% to 13.2% and the 65-74 group dropped from 11.5% to 10.1%.
+By 2041, demographic modeling suggests Reid's age profile will evolve significantly.
+The 65-74 age group is projected to grow by 56%, reaching 307 people from its current figure of 196.

 Frequently Asked Questions - Age